World Capital Cities, Ranked From Worst to First

 30. Stockholm, Sweden

 Stockholm's tourism has been slow compared to other capitals around the world, with just over 2.7 million annual visitors in 2019.
 Euromonitor saw its arrival numbers slipping, but that doesn't mean this lovely and very clean city on the water should be ignored.

 Visit the Vasa Museum to discover Swedish maritime history, even the harbor of Djurgarden, and explore the Drottningholm and Royal palaces — 13 million Instagram tags are filled with beautiful imagery.

 *All population stats came from World Population Review's 2020 numbers of greater metropolitan areas.

 Euromonitor saw tourism and business travel to Buenos Aires drop significantly between 2013 and 2018, where it slipped 31 spots in the annual ranking.
 Last year, it fell another four spots.
 Blame the city's debt and recession.

-Hopefully, the city pulls out and, following the pandemic, travel will resume because this stylish capital should be on more travel must-sees.
+Hopefully, the city pulls out because this stylish capital should be on more travel must-sees.
 The city has a European look with decidedly Argentinian flair.

 28. Warsaw, Poland

 Warsaw was nearly obliterated during World War II, with up to 90 percent of its buildings destroyed.
 Seventy-five years later, the city's rebuilt neighborhoods, Soviet landmarks and even some historic places that made it through the bombings provide things to see.